animist-io/whale-island/README.md

 ### Contract driven proximity detection and signal broadcasting

 + A contract to request services from whale-island nodes exists on Ethereum at: `0xf802....69cd7` and its Solidity file can be found at [animist-io/wallowa/contracts](https://github.com/animist-io/wallowa/blob/master/contracts/AnimistEvent.sol).
+Nodes continuously listen for, store and respond to events fired on this contract.

 + Whale-island locations and their Ethereum addresses can be found at `ipfs.io/ipfs/QmY...bdG`

-**Presence verification example:**
+**Presence verification:**

 You can verify a contract participant's presence at a location by:
 + Making a proximity detection request through the deployed AnimistEvent contract at `0xf802....cde`